 Location tolerances control location and are always associated with basic linear dimensions.
 Position locates and orients the median plane or axis of features of size.
 Profile locates features surfaces.
 Profile is the most powerful of these, since it also touches on orientation and form tolerances.
 There are three symbols under location tolerances, which are:

-• Position: Position (or true position) is one of the most useful, but also one of the most complex of all the GD&T machining symbols.
+Position (or true position) is one of the most useful, but also one of the most complex of all the GD&T machining symbols.
 The two methods for using position will often use either the “regardless of feature size” or under a material condition.
 Position is always used with a feature of size.

-• Profile of a Surface: Profile of a surface describes a 3D tolerance zone around a surface—usually a curve or shape.
+Profile of a surface describes a 3D tolerance zone around a surface—usually a curve or shape.
 If defined on a curved surface, the entire surface where the radius is must measure within the tolerance zone.

-• Profile of a Line: Profile of a line describes a tolerance zone around any line in any feature, usually of a curved shape.
+Profile of a line describes a tolerance zone around any line in any feature, usually of a curved shape.
 Profile of a line is a 2D tolerance range that can be applied to any linear tolerance.
 If it’s called out on a surface—the radius of the part, for example—profile of a line specifies how much a cross-section could vary from a true curved radius.

 Metalworking, by its nature, requires utmost precision.
 Parts must be able to fit together in the space allowed, which is why the design of any manufacturing process is just as important as what happens in our lathes and mills while we’re shaping the piece of stock.
 GD&T is a universally-understood language, which helps save time and money, while still delivering the high quality needed.